akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 **Purpose of this notebook**.
 The purpose of this notebook is 2-fold:
-+ Since this is the first attempt to "migrate" from Matlab-type-of-mathematical-programming language to Python language, this very first notebook serves as a guide for future posts.
+$(i)$ Since this is the first attempt to "migrate" from Matlab-type-of-mathematical-programming language to Python language, this very first notebook serves as a guide for future posts.
-+ This post also introduces Iterative Hard Thresholding (IHT) algorithm, as a first step for ALgrebraic PursuitS (ALPS) method that solves Compressive Sensing problems in the non-convex setting.
+$(ii)$ This post also introduces Iterative Hard Thresholding (IHT) algorithm, as a first step for ALgrebraic PursuitS (ALPS) method that solves Compressive Sensing problems in the non-convex setting.

 The story is divided in several parts in order to help readability.